SuperOfficeDocs/superoffice-docs/docs/ui/web-application/pagebuilder/config/panel.md

 Thus, a panel configuration file defines the UI structure of a panel and contains the layout of Cards in the panel, which in turn contain views and controls.

-Panels represent the main containers of a page and are the first elements to support positioning attributes.
+Panels represent the main containers of a page (the outer UI frame) and are the first elements to support positioning attributes.

-Each main entity page has four panels that define the upper menus, left navigator buttons, entity details, and lower action buttons.
+Each main entity page has 4 panels that define the upper menus, left navigator buttons, entity details, and lower action buttons.

 ![PageFramework][img2]